NOTACAL logo

 Beyond basic tile count, several other factors influence the total cost and success of a tiling project.
 Substrate preparation is critical — tiles installed over an uneven or unstable surface will crack or debond over time.
 For floor installations over concrete, a crack isolation membrane is recommended.
 For walls in wet areas like showers, a waterproofing membrane beneath the tile is essential for preventing moisture damage.
 These underlayment materials add to the project cost and should be factored into the overall budget alongside the tile and grout costs calculated by this tool.

-Tile cutting creates unique challenges beyond simple waste percentage calculations.
-Complex cuts around door frames, outlets, pipes, and corners require time and skill, and mistakes in cutting can waste additional tiles beyond the standard waste allowance.
+Tile cutting creates unique challenges beyond simple waste percentage calculations. [bridge-tile] Complex cuts around door frames, outlets, pipes, and corners require time and skill, and mistakes in cutting can waste additional tiles beyond the standard waste allowance.
 Professional tilers typically charge by the square foot with additional charges for complex patterns and layouts.
 For DIY installers, purchasing 10-15% extra tile is strongly recommended even for simple layouts, as having spare tiles from the same dye lot is invaluable for future repairs and avoids the impossible task of matching colors years later when the original batch is no longer available.

-Last updated: May 12, 2026
+Last updated: July 10, 2026